Mon Confiado

-Ramon Veroy Confiado (born March 19, 1968), professionally known as Mon Confiado, is a Filipino character actor, theater actor and businessman who has appeared in both mainstream and independent films.
+Ramon "Mon" Veroy Confiado (born March 19, 1968) is a Filipino character actor, theater actor and businessman who has appeared in both mainstream and independent films.
 He is the son of late veteran actor Ángel Confiado from a second family.

 Confiado graduated with a degree in Civil Engineering at the Mapúa Institute of Technology.
 He practices method acting and has also starred in a handful of international films.
 Having started his acting career in the early 1990s, Confiado has been nominated and won numerous acting awards both internationally and locally.

 He is best known for playing Emilio Aguinaldo in the movies Heneral Luna, Goyo: The Boy General and Quezon.
 He is recently known for his role as Gov. William Acosta, one of the main antagonists in the 2023 hit series Senior High, and its sequel, High Street.
 Another portrayal of the main antagonist role of Dr. Franco Terra is in the 2024 GMA Drama afternoon series Makiling.

 In August 2024, Confiado filed a Cybercrime Prevention Act of 2012 complaint against a content creator who made a copypasta that depicted Confiado stealing fifteen Milky Way bars from a grocery store.